Recent stories relating to TS Eliot

 Ralph Steadman’s vision of TS Eliot, April 2024

-A rare Ralph Steadman poster, How Pleasant To Meet Mr Eliot, has been put up for sale on HeadVision.
+A rare Ralph Steadman poster, How Pleasant To Meet Mr Eliot, was put up for sale on HeadVision.

 The poster was created for “A Celebration of the Centenary of the Birth of T.S.
 Eliot”, an event staged at the Queen Elizabeth Hall, London in 1988.
 It has come from Steadman himself, who “has been searching through his studio and has provided a number of posters and prints which HeadVision has put on its Steadman page.”